Marticvet/Team-Manager/README.md

 # Team-Manager

-Team-Manager SPA is created with vanila JavaScript, Page.js and Lit-HTML
+Team-Manager SPA is created with vanilla JavaScript, Page.js and Lit-HTML

 Required packages to run the project: -Live Server or HTTP-Server (Personal preference) -Lit-HTML -Page.js